jaspersanchez/quiz-app-final/README.md

 # Quiz App

-This is a simple quiz app built with React and Redux.
+This is a simple quiz app built with MERN stack

 ## Usage